Our editorial code: "Rights First, Commerce Second."

 What we do

-- Directory of verified services โ SEND schools, speech and language therapists, occupational therapists, ABA providers, respite care, EHCP solicitors, parent groups, and sensory equipment suppliers across Kent.
+- Directory of checked services โ SEND schools, speech and language therapists, occupational therapists, ABA providers, respite care, EHCP solicitors, parent groups, and sensory equipment suppliers across Kent.
+See how we check listings.

 - Rights guides โ plain-English summaries of your legal entitlements: EHCPs, school transport, Personal Independence Payments, DLA, SEND tribunals, and more.